software-students-fall2024/software-engineering-fall-2024-2-web-app-web-app-exercise/README.md

 ## Product vision statement

-Our app will aid in time management by providing a platform to organize and priortize tasks, increasing productivity.
+Our app will aid in time management by providing a platform to organize and prioritize tasks, increasing productivity.

 ## User stories